phetsims/phet-info/checklists/delete_repo_checklist.md

 # Draft Delete Repo Checklist

-## Before using this checklist, decide whether the repo is being deleted or archived.
+## Before using this checklist:
+Decide whether the repo is being deleted or archived.
 - A repo should be deleted if...
 - A repo should be archived if...